jec/moses_pg/README.md

 incomplete.
 In particular, type translation is implemented for most of the column data types described in the PostgreSQL manual, but many of the more exotic types do not yet have meaningful translations.
-Simple queries and multi-step queries (parse, bind/describe/execute) are working.
+Simple queries and multi-step queries (parse, bind/describe/execute) are working on a basic level, but mixing and matching many different query types all at once may not be stable.

 MosesPG is currently being developed as pure Ruby, but this is not strictly a goal of the project.
-Eventually, if it is required for performance, parts will be coded as C extensions.
+Eventually, if it is required for performance, I would consider coding parts as C extensions.

 ## Dependencies